A Spectrum of Real Estate Decarbonisation

 Bridges has published its Spectrum of Real Estate Decarbonisation, a new framework to help investors assess and improve the carbon performance of real estate assets.

-The framework categorises assets into four levels of carbon performance, aligned with Science‑Based Targets, and provides practical steps to accelerate progress.
-These steps cover both operational and embodied carbon, ensuring a holistic approach to decarbonisation.
+Our Spectrum is designed to help navigate some of this complexity.
+The framework categorises assets into four levels of carbon performance, based on actual performance vs Science‑Based Targets, and provides practical steps to accelerate progress.
+It covers both operational and embodied carbon, ensuring a holistic approach to decarbonisation.

-The ultimate aim is True Zero Buildings: assets that achieve zero emissions across the full lifecycle, without reliance on offsets.
-This is a bold ambition but one we believe is achievable through innovation and collaboration.
+The ultimate aim is True Zero Buildings: assets that achieve zero emissions across the full lifecycle, without offsets.
+This feels ambitious today.
+But we believe it is achievable through greater innovation and collaboration.

-Developed with insights from our investor community and industry experts, the Spectrum is intended to be a catalyst for change.
-By sharing this tool, we hope to encourage more dialogue, more partnerships and more action across the market.
+Developed with insights from our investor community and industry experts, the Spectrum is intended as a starting point for change.
+By sharing it, we hope to encourage more dialogue, more partnerships and more action across the market.